royalmo/docker-networks/README.md

 >   sessions, do you remember how to do it?
 > - The bridge network in A's IP range is `10.250.45.0/24`.
 > - The host (A) has a single container connected to that bridge network.
-> - A and B must be able to ping eachother, this means that this experiment may
+> - A and B must be able to ping each other, this means that this experiment may
 >   not work with the University's WiFi, use your mobile phone as a hotspot
 >   instead.
 >